When is Nakatani vs Takei?

 Both Junto Nakatani and Yoshiki Takei fight out of a southpaw stance.

-Yoshiki Takei is currently ranked number 4 by The Ring in the 118lb division.
+Yoshiki Takei is currently ranked number 7 by the WBA, 7 by the WBC, 3 by the WBO, and 7 by The Ring in the 118lb division.

 Nakatani vs Takei form

-Nakatani remains undefeated as a professional, stopping 5 of his recent opponents.
+Nakatani remains undefeated as a professional, stopping 4 of his last 5 opponents.

-Before that, he had beaten Vincent Astrolabio on July 20, 2024, by knockout in the 1st round in their WBC World Bantamweight championship fight at Kokugikan, Tokyo.
+He had defeated Vincent Astrolabio on July 20, 2024, by knockout in the 1st round in their WBC World Bantamweight championship fight at Kokugikan, Tokyo.

-Before that, he had beaten Mario Diaz on December 26, 2023, by knockout in the 2nd round at Ariake Arena, Koto-Ku.
+He had won against Mario Diaz on December 26, 2023, by knockout in the 2nd round at Ariake Arena, Koto-Ku.

 Activity check